bawsi99/StockAnalyzer-Pro/issues.md

 pattern analysis agent

-can you connect websocket directly from frontend to zerodha insted of a separate service?
+q. can you connect websocket directly from frontend to zerodha insted of a separate service?

-Machine learning

 2. Stock Symbol Not Populated in Output